Sav2234/weatherdash/README.md

 if a city is present in multiple states (i.e Wilmington, DE/Wilmington, NC) only one will be shown

-please be sure to spell your desired city correctly or nothing will happen
+please be sure to spell your desired city correctly or nothing will happen also please adjust your browser size as it may not fit your current screen